 - Weebly.com for creating on-line websites for student art portfolios

-- Voice-Thread, an online platform for uploading photos of artwork for recording/receiving audio feedback in collaborative art critiques
+- Voice-Thread, an online platform for uploading photos of artwork for recording/receiving audio feedback in collaborative art critiques, and

-Access to the library collection is available to students through the library automation system Destiny where students may search the collection, identify resources, place items on hold, and renew.
+Access to the library collection is available to students through the library automation system, Accessit.
+Through the catalog, students may search the collection, identify resources, place items on hold, and renew borrowed items.

-Students have access to several ebook collections: Overdrive offers one-to-one circulation of high interest fiction and non-fiction titles to mobile devices including laptops, smart phones, ereaders and tablets; other ebook platforms such as Destiny Discover, ABC-Clio ebooks, and Gale Virtual Reference Library offer unlimited access to resources for use in research.
+Students have access to several e-book collections: Overdrive offers one-to-one circulation of high interest fiction and non-fiction titles to mobile devices including laptops, smart phones, e-readers and tablets; other e-book platforms offer unlimited access to resources for use in research.

-LibGuides allows librarians to curate particular collections which guide students as they are assigned research as part of the curriculum.
-The UA library subscribes to and provides access to many general and subject specific databases for use in research.
+LibGuides allows the librarians to curate specific resources for use by students as they are assigned research as part of the curriculum.
+The UA library subscribes to and provides access to many general-information and subject-specific databases for use in research.
 All databases are accessible remotely.

-EZProxy will provide remote single sign-in access to all library resources, removing additional login requirements for individual databases and providing ease of use for our students.
+SSO (or single sign-on access) is provided to most library resources, removing additional login requirements for individual databases and providing ease of use for our students.

 In U.S. History Class, students use the Ford Theater website and WeVideo to make videos using Lincoln’s speeches, and to create movie trailers of events in history.